-Ironically, when Janet had suggested that children be invited, too, Raymond had shook his head and howled: “No, no, no!”
+Ironically, when Janet had suggested that children be invited, too, Raymond had shaken his head and howled: “No!”

 “It’s a Sunday night,” Janet said, her arms crossed, her voice low and slightly brittle.
 “We can’t ask all of them to get sitters.”

 “I don’t want any of this.
 It‘s too much.
-Just cancel the whole thing!”
-He buried his head in his arms.
+Just cancel the whole thing.”

 She placed a hand on his shoulder.
 Her voice softened.
 “Emily and Jordan will keep them entertained.
 Don’t worry.
 It’ll be okay, it really will.”

 It turned out the children were easier for Raymond to deal with than the adults, anyway, who stayed huddled in the kitchen and living room in uncomfortable clots, as if they feared more explosions.
 When Raymond entered one of these rooms, they greeted him with exaggerated, beaming smiles, smiles he was sure turned to frowns of disapproval the minute he turned his back.
 The party was Janet's idea, and these were all Janet's friends.
 Raymond had no friends anymore.
-Somehow, since his deployment to Afghanistan and his return, they had all dropped off the edge of the earth.
+Somehow, over the past year, they had all dropped off the edge of the earth.

 He shut off the light, stepped into the tub and stood behind the half-drawn shower curtain.
 The perfect hiding place.
 Too perfect; the kids apparently gave up and forgot about him.
 From somewhere distant, through the party noise, he could make out the trills of Jordan and Emily's excited laughter, the thumping of kids' feet on the stairs.
 But he lingered, stood rooted in the darkness, cherishing this thin and precarious sanctuary, the innocent smells of Ivory soap, Janet's apricot hair conditioner.
 A strange, whimsical feeling overcame him, hiding so successfully in his own home, in the middle of his own birthday party.
 At the center of things, yet invisible.